 2 Repealed by the Port Authorities (Consequential Provisions) Act 1999.

 3 Under the Marine and Harbours Act 1981 s.
 20 a reference in a written law to the former Department of Marine and Harbours is, unless the contrary intention appears, to be read and construed as a reference to the department principally assisting the Minister in the administration of that Act.
-As at the date this reprint was prepared the department principally assisting the Minister in the administration of the Marine and Harbours Act 1981 is the Department of Planning and Infrastructure.
+As at the date this compilation was prepared the department principally assisting the Minister in the administration of the Marine and Harbours Act 1981 is the Department of Planning and Infrastructure.

 4 Now known as the Australian Maritime Safety Authority.